dudash/openshiftexamples-cicdpipeline/README.md

 	- triggers to pull?
 	- project to project?
 	- via tagging images?
+	- via the OpenShift plugin copying/creating?
 * Can everyone do anything with Jenkins or will you define roles and SCC/RoleBindinds to restrict actions?
 * Will you use [slave builders][4]?
 * Where is the Jenkinsfile?
 	- in git - easy to manage independently
-	- embeded in an OpenShift BuildConfig template - doesn't reqire a git fetch, editable within OpenShift
+	- embedded in an OpenShift BuildConfig template - doesn't require a git fetch, editable within OpenShift
 * What OpenShift integration hooks will you use?
 	- git triggers, image change triggers, cron jobs, etc.
 * Does production have a separate cluster?